ansible/ansible/docs/docsite/rst/network/getting_started/first_inventory.rst

 Protecting Sensitive Variables with ``ansible-vault``
 ================================================================================

 The ``ansible-vault`` command provides encryption for files and/or individual variables like passwords.
-This tutorial uses SSH passwords for an example.
+This tutorial will show you how to encrypt a single SSH password.
 You can use the commands below to encrypt other sensitive information, such as database passwords, privilege-escalation passwords and more.

 First you must create a password for ansible-vault itself.
-Then you can encrypt dozens of different passwords across your Ansible project.
-You can access all those secrets with a single password (the ansible-vault password) when you run your playbooks.
+It is used as the encryption key, and with this you can encrypt dozens of different passwords across your Ansible project.
+You can access all those secrets (encrypted values) with a single password (the ansible-vault password) when you run your playbooks.
 Here's a simple example.

 Create a file and write your password for ansible-vault to it: